-If you warn other users via the app, your random IDs from the last 14 days as well as optional information you provide about the onset of your symptoms will be forwarded to the competent health authorities of each of the countries participating in the exchange server.
+If you warn other users via the app, your test result (in the form of your random IDs from the last 14 days) as well as optional information you provide about the onset of your symptoms will be forwarded to the competent health authorities of each of the countries participating in the exchange server.
 From there, they will be passed on to the server systems of the coronavirus apps of those countries participating in the transnational warning system.
-The server systems of the national coronavirus apps then distribute your data to their own users as part of the positive lists.
+The server systems of the national coronavirus apps then distribute this information to their own users as part of the positive lists.